goetz-markgraf/gamma-library/LEARN_GAMMA.md

 * is-empty? list – tests if [list or string] is empty, i. e. does not contain elements or characters
 * is-not-empty? list – tests if [list or string] contains at least one element or character
 * when cases – checks each predicate to evaluate to first expression with a true predicate
-* when* value cases – checks each [predicate] called with [value] to evaluate to first expression with a true predicate
 * a = b – checks if [a] is equal to [b]
 * a != b – checks if [a] is not equal to [a]
 * a ≠ b – checks if [a] is not equal to [a]